 Key Market Trends

-Stringent emission standards across developing & developed nations are fueling the demand for lightweight vehicle.
-To further comply with stricter emissions and fuel economy standards automobile manufacturers are focusing towards reducing the overall weight of the car and enhancement of fuel efficiency resulting into growth of body in white (BIW) market.
+Stringent emission standards across developing and developed nations are fueling the demand for lightweight vehicles.
+To further comply with stricter emissions and fuel economy standards, automobile manufacturers are focusing on reducing the overall weight of the car and enhancement of fuel efficiency resulting in the growth of the body-in-white (BIW) market.
 For instance,

-Asia-Pacific Region to Exhibit the Highest Growth Rate
+Asia-Pacific Anticipated to Exhibit the Highest Growth Rate During the Forecast Period

-China has been the major contributor to the Automotive body-in-white market in the Asia-pacific region, with approximately 25 million cars produced every year.
+China has been the major contributor to the automotive body-in-white market in the Asia-Pacific region, with approximately 25 million cars produced every year.
 It is the largest revenue generator for the market.
-However, Japan is estimated to be the fastest-growing market with the adoption of strong emission regulations and purchase of electric vehicles with lightweight solutions, which makes the region the largest revenue market for BIW globally.
+In addition, Japan estimated to be one of the fastest-growing market with the adoption of strong emission regulations and the purchase of electric vehicles with lightweight solutions, which makes the region the largest revenue market for BIW globally.

 - The market estimate (ME) sheet in Excel format